Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/gene-homology.md

   </figcaption>
 </figure>

-For each homologous gene found in another species genome the following information is provided:
+For each homologous gene found in another species' genome the following information is provided:

 * __Common name__: Domestic guinea pig
 * __Scientific name__: _Cavia porcellus_
 * __% Protein similarity__: The percentage of identical amino acid residues aligned against each other.
 * __% Coverage__: The percent of query which is in local alignment with the respective reference.
-* __Gene symbol__: Gene symbol for homologues in each species - these may vary between species .
+* __Gene symbol__: Gene symbol for homologues in each species - these may vary between species.
 * __Gene ID__: the Ensembl ID - ENSG eg ENSCPOG00000005153.4.
 * __Hit type__: The type of homology: RBBH: reciprocal best blast hit, BBH: best blast hit.
 * __Assembly__: Genome assembly.